-It is an individual’s internal response to chronic stress.
+Adrenal glands are small glands that sit on top of both kidneys and produce hormones that help regulate metabolism, immune system, blood pressure, response to stress, and other essential functions.
 In this day and age, many of our lives are too busy.
 Responsibilities may include jobs (sometimes multiple jobs), families, children’s activities, elderly care of a parent, housework, laundry, cooking, and shopping to name a few.
 Our bodies are not geared to deal with this kind of stress day after day.

 At the Health Center for Integrative Medicine, we will partner with you in the process of diagnosing and treating adrenal fatigue.
 Our goal will be to reduce symptoms, seek a mindful change in how our body responds to stress, find the imbalances that have occurred in this process of stress, and use a multi-faceted and integrative treatment approach to restore quality of life.